asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/SIP-use-cases.md

 ### Local blind transfer: Busy transfer target

-!!! note
+/// note
 The behavior described here is highly dependent on the phone used by Bob.
 Some phones may react to a failed blind transfer by attempting to revive the initial call, while others may unconditionally end their call on a blind transfer no matter the outcome.

 Also note that the scenario described below will not work in current Asterisk because chan_sip "fakes" the sip-frag NOTIFY to Bob saying the call to Carol succeeded before Asterisk actually knows the outcome of the call.
 Alice and Bob will not be reconnected when Carol is found to be busy.

-[//]: # (end-note)
+///

 * Alice picks up her SIP phone and dials Bob's extension.
 * Bob's phone begins ringing; Alice hears ringing in her handset's speaker.